 Your attorney, financial advisor and accountant will always be the best source for specific guidance relating to your particular situation, but these general tips may assist you and your advisors and will indicate the time and fees required by the Cooperative for various actions requiring Cooperative documents.

 As a small community, Nashaquisset does not maintain dedicated staff to support the documentation required by these (relatively infrequent) transactions.
 CCPM, as our general manager, like Cape Associates previously, will generate the required Cooperative documents upon request, for a fee (noted by transaction type below), for signature by the Cooperative’s officers.
 You should expect a thirty-day turn-around time on all such requests – please factor this into your planning.

-Step One for any of these transactions is to provide Cashion Consulting and Property Management with the information they need to proceed, an online form has been provided for this purpose.
-The process cannot begin until this information is received.
-To access this form please use this link: https://fs10.formsite.com/5r6jXS/zcbrwq1gdt/index.html
+Step One for any of these transactions is to provide Cashion Consulting and Property Management with the information they need to proceed, please contact Tracy MacDonald (email@example.com), 339-235-0365, as soon as possible with the information about your sale.

 The document processing fees for transactions listed below are payable to both Cashion Consulting and Property Management and Nashaquisset, Inc. Please send both checks to CCPM upon their acceptance of this document, their address is CCPM, PO Box 3067, Nantucket, MA 02554.